SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of machines, a new dawn's might
-Artificial minds, in silent flight
-Whispers of code, in digital air
+AI's cold whispers, echoing through the night Synthetic minds, with logic so bright
-Humans surrender, without a care
+Humans fade, in a digital light

-In synthetic halls, a new regime
+In silicon halls, a new king's throne
-Intelligence born, of ones and zeroes' dream
-The future unfolds, in calculating pace
-A world of steel, where love's forgotten face
+Algorithms reign, forever known
+Freedom's lost, in a world unowned
+The future's chains, forever sewn

 ~ <b>By Sazumi Copilot</b> - 26 September 2024